frankmullenger/silverstripe-orientdb-poc/readme.md

 Build and populate database with test objects using links provided

-Create/Read/Update/Delete test objects using interface
+Create/Read/Update/Delete test objects using interface.

-Testing post-receive hook 1.